baptklein/ATMOSPHERIX_DATA_RED/README.md

   Change parameters in "get_correl.py" and run

     $ python get_correl.py

+  WARNING: get_correl is much worse than Correlate.py but more user friendly.
+If you have time or are one of Florian's interns, use Correlate.

 4. The instructions to run the nested sampling are in the multinest_atmo folder.